RedHatInsights/insights-core/docs/combiner_tutorial.rst

        assert hostname_uh.hostname == HOSTNAME

-First we added an import our combiner object and the parser objects.
+First we added an import for the combiner object and the parser objects.
 Next we import a helper function ``context_wrap`` which we'll use to create our parser instance objects: